 Jordan grew up in Indianapolis and attended Brebeuf Jesuit Preparatory School.
 Her parents are Maggie, a parent educator, and Tom, the president of Young & Laramore advertising agency.
 Her younger brother, Nick, is a junior at Boston College where he is a Presidential Scholar, a math major, and varsity cross-country and track runner.

 Jordan has published articles in TIME, America magazine, the Washington Post’s On Faith blog, Busted Halo, and the Indianapolis Star and is a frequent contributor to the lay Catholic magazine, Commonweal.
 Her efforts to improve Muslim-Christian relations have been featured on an interview with American Catholic Radio and the Georgetown University website.
-She has presented about her journey into Islam and back into Catholicism at the 2012 Ignatian Family Teach-In for Justice and at multiple church venues in Indianapolis.
+She has presented about her journeys into Islam and Catholicism at the 2012 Ignatian Family Teach-In for Justice and at two church venues in Indianapolis.